lirios/fluid/README.md

 especially the [setup guide](http://doc.qt.io/qbs/configuring.html) and how to install artifacts from the [installation guide](http://doc.qt.io/qbs/installing-files.html).

-## Run the demo without installation

 Open up `fluid.qbs` with QtCreator, hit build and run to see the demo in action.

-Alternatively you can build it yourself from the terminal:
+Alternatively you can build it yourself from the terminal.
+We strongly advise against manual builds, unless you have previous experience.

+From the root of the repository, run:

 ```sh
 qbs setup-toolchains --type gcc /usr/bin/g++ gcc